 - We also work with a selection of local hotels nearby and these are available year-round

-- Our unique, faculty-led programmes can vary in length from one week to three weeks.
-We are very flexible in working with the specific needs of faculty to ensure that their academic requirements are met.
+- Faculty-led programmes can vary in length from one to three weeks.
+We are flexible in working with the specific needs of our partner universities to ensure that their academic requirements are met.

-- We can arrange a conference/video call with the programme organisers to discuss your requirements and share ideas.
-Once we have an outline of the programme sketched out, we will be delighted to design an itinerary with you, planning appropriate class-based talks and workshops, cultural excursions and so much more.
+We can arrange a video call with the faculty and/or responsible administrators to discuss your requirements and share ideas.
+We will work with you to design an itinerary, planning appropriate class-based talks, workshops, cultural excursions and much more.

 Western Europe Semester programme

-Both programmes allow St John’s students to study in three unique European cities over the course of one semester.
-The programmes are focused on the theme of contemporary issues of migration and students complete course requirements while engaging with historic cities through field trips, site visits, academic service-learning and independent exploration.
-Running successfully since January 2018, students spend five weeks at MIC Limerick studying Art & Architecture, Economics, Ethics, Metaphysics and Theology, and then spend five weeks in both Rome and Paris.
-Mary Immaculate College has had the pleaure of hosting and teaching over 750 students on this programme to date!
+Both programmes allow St John’s students to study in three unique European cities over the course of one semester: Limerick; Paris and Rome.
+Students complete course requirements while engaging with these historic cities through field trips, site visits, academic service-learning and independent exploration.
+Running successfully since January 2018, the programmes focus on the theme of contemporary issues of migration.
+Students spend five weeks at Mary Immaculate College studying the Art & Architecture of Ireland, Economics, Ethics of Community Engagement, Metaphysics and Christian Spirituality, before going on to spend five weeks in each of the other two cities.
+Mary Immaculate College has the pleasure of hosting approximately 300 students per year

-As part of their programme, the International Office also arranges frequent curricular and co-curricular excursions for the students to visit the sites of Limerick and it’s surrounding area, as well as other cultural sites in Ireland.
+The International Office arranges frequent curricular and co-curricular excursions for the students to various sites in Limerick and its surrounding area, as well as other cultural sites in Ireland.

-The MIC English Language School offers high quality English language programmes that support non-native English speakers, both academically and culturally, with programmes tailored to suit the academic needs of individual learners.
-Class numbers are kept low to facilitate individual attention to all students and programmes include a comprehensive orientation and cultural tours.
+The MIC Department of English Language and Literature offers high quality English language programmes that support non-native English speakers, both academically and culturally, with programmes tailored to suit specific purpose classes.

 Studying at MIC is an honour and very rewarding for me.
 The campus is very good.
 The teachers are very attentive; they call you by name and you feel very welcome all the time.
 At MIC you feel at home.
 The teachers join in with study and fun, making learning a new language easier.